chrisj-skinner/grunt-starter-setup/README.md

 Type ``` grunt imagemin ``` to reduce image size.
 Also added to ``` grunt build ```.

+### Version
+0.0.1

+### Tech

+Grunt Starter Setup uses a number of open source projects to work properly:

 * [grunt-contrib-uglify]
 * [grunt-contrib-watch]